 A real estate agent considers all these factors while calculating the market value.
 However, the factor that affects the most is demand and supply.
 In case there are more buyers interested in a property, it will surely fetch more market value than any similar property.
 On the other hand, even if the condition and accessibility of the property are satisfactory but there are some legal disputes associated with it, then the sellers might not be interested, and its market value can come down (sometimes even below the assessed value).

-Impact of market fluctuations:
+#2 – Impact of market fluctuations:

 While the market value of a real estate can go up or down based on various factors, assessed value to a large extent is immune to such fluctuations.
-Many times there are scenarios when market value jumps overnight due to an announcement of government infrastructure project like spending on a metro project, a new highway being built etc. However, such announcements would not impact assessed value a lot as it changes only by a small amount based on the circle rates and annual inspections by local municipalities.
+Many times there are scenarios when market value jumps overnight due to an announcement of government infrastructure projects like spending on a metro project, a new highway being built, etc. However, such announcements would not impact assessed value a lot as it changes only by a small amount based on the circle rates and annual inspections by local municipalities.
 In fact in certain scenarios, the government keeps a cap that assessed value can only change by 5-6 % per annum.

 To illustrate the impact of market fluctuations, let’s continue with our above example where the assessed value was calculated as 400,000.
 Now assume that near to this property, an IT company has decided to build a new office.
-As soon as this information is available in the market domain, the dynamics of the locality has changed which will have an impact on the current valuations.
+As soon as this information is available in the market domain, the dynamics of the locality have changed which will have an impact on the current valuations.
 Since there is a new office, people working there would like to buy a house nearby to save travel costs and time.

 Hence suddenly the number of buyers has increased which is going to shoot up the prices.
 The same land which was assessed at 400,000 could now be sold as high as 600,000 or 800,000 which is nothing but the market value as this is the value at which the buy and sell transactions will eventually take place.
 However, an important point to note is that property tax payable will still be calculated on the initially determined assessed value.